St Mary Woolnoth: Early history

 The present building is at least the third church on the site.
 The Norman church survived until 1445, when it was rebuilt, with a spire added in 1485.
 It was badly damaged in 1666 in the Great Fire of London but was repaired by Sir Christopher Wren.
 Two new bells (the treble and the tenor) were cast in 1670, and in 1672 the middle bell was cast.
 The patched-up structure proved unsafe, however, and had to be demolished in 1711.

+The parish registers include records of the baptism of two men of African origin in the early 17th-century, Andrew Blackmore in 1629, and Timothy, described as a "heathen blackamoore" in 1629.

 Hawksmoor

 The church was rebuilt by the Commission for Building Fifty New Churches.
 Work began in 1716 and the new church was reopened for worship on Easter Day 1727.
 It was commissioned from Nicholas Hawksmoor, who had responded with one of his most distinctive and original designs.
 He benefited greatly from having an unusually open area in which to work.
 The old church had been hemmed in by shops and houses, like many other City churches, but these were demolished at the same time as the church.
 Hawksmoor was thus able to fully exploit the unobstructed front of the site.
 St Mary Woolnoth is Hawksmoor's only City of London church.

 The resultant church was something of an architectural statement on Hawksmoor's part.
 Its unusually imposing façade, in English Baroque style, is dominated by two flat-topped turrets supported by columns of the Corinthian order, which are used throughout the church.
 The west side of the façade, facing Lombard Street, has distinctive recesses bearing an inset forward-curving pediment resting on skewed columns.

 The interior of the church is surprisingly spacious, despite its relatively small size.
 The layout is typical Hawksmoor, forming a "cube within a cube" – a square enclosed by three rows of four columns which is itself enclosed by a wider square.
 It is dominated by a baroque baldaquin, modelled on that of Bernini in St. Peter's Basilica in Rome.